 If registration is not fully completed by the end of the fourth week of term, you will be withdrawn from the University.
 If you wish to re-register and are permitted to do so, a re-registration fee of £50 will be charged.

-With the exception of Nursing and Midwifery students (please see next paragraph), the Registration Wizard will be live from 10.00 am on Monday 15 September.
+With the exception of Nursing and Midwifery students (please see below), the Registration Wizard will be live from 10.00am on Monday 14 September.
 Your username and password will allow you to go online to check emails and start your registration before you arrive at the University.
 The Registration Wizard leads you through the required steps, but a Registration Wizard Guide is available online and details will be provided in your Welcome Guide.

-For Nursing and Midwifery students only, the Registration Wizard will be live from 10.00 am on Thursday 4 September and, in advance of this, you will receive details about your enrolment and registration from the School of Nursing and Midwifery.
-Please note that this normally takes place during the week beginning 8 September, rather than as part of Welcome Week.
+For Nursing and Midwifery students only, the Registration Wizard will be live from 10.00am on Thursday 3 September and, in advance of this, you will receive details about your enrolment and registration from the School of Nursing and Midwifery.
+Please note that this normally takes place during the week beginning 7 September.

-Depending on your programme of study you may be allowed to choose your courses before Welcome Week.
+Depending on your programme of study, you may be allowed to choose your modules, when using the Registration Wizard.
 Please note that this differs vastly between programmes and Schools.
-You must check your Queen’s email on an ongoing basis, following receipt, to find out what is required regarding course enrolment.
+You must check your Queen’s email on an ongoing basis, following receipt, to find out what is required regarding enrolment.